Dollar Falls Despite Strong US GDP Report

 The markets are discounting a 0% chance of a BOJ rate hike at the January 23 policy meeting.

-Gold and silver prices are higher today despite the reduced chances for a Fed rate cut after today's strong US GDP report.
-The strong GDP report was supportive of silver prices and other industrial metals prices, with copper posting a record high today.
+Gold and silver prices rallied on Tuesday despite the reduced chances for a Fed rate cut after the strong US GDP report.
+The strong GDP report was supportive of silver prices and other industrial metals prices, with copper also posting a record high on Tuesday.

 Bullish underlying factors for precious metals include the FOMC's recent announcement of a $40 billion per month liquidity injection into the US financial system.
 Precious metals prices are also being boosted by geopolitical risks, as the US is looking to seize two more Venezuelan-linked oil tankers.
 Also, Ukraine late last week hit an oil tanker from Russia's shadow fleet in the Mediterranean Sea for the first time.